Skip to main content

 Apply by post

-If you are submitting it hard copy you will have to post your application to:
+If you are submitting it as a hard copy you will need to post your application to:

 • Licensing, Mid Devon District Council, Phoenix House, Phoenix Lane, Tiverton EX16 6PP